Australian Native Plant Garden Design | Water-Wise & Wildlife

 Lomandra longifolia

-Water: Very low - survives on rainfall alone
+Water: Very low—survives on natural rainfall alone once established

 Correa